m-ld/m-ld-react-demo/Analysis.md

 application.
 (This is reasonable in most cases, as the keys are IRIs, and typically will only need a single type definition within a given application.)
 The interface looks something like this:

-TK: Do we need all of these for these example?

 ```ts
 interface PropertyTypes {